Klaus Vieweg

-Klaus Vieweg (* August 2, 1953 in Steinach) is a German philosopher, internationally renowned Hegel scholar and biographer.
+Klaus Vieweg (born 2 August 1953) is a German philosopher, Hegel scholar and biographer.
 He is a professor of philosophy at the University of Jena.
-In 2022 Vieweg made a massive 4,000 pages discovery of previously undocumented Hegel lectures that could open up new perspectives for Hegel research.
+In 2022, Vieweg discovered 4,000 pages of previously undocumented Hegel lectures.

 Research

 Klaus Vieweg studied philosophy at the Friedrich Schiller University in Jena and the Humboldt University in East Berlin in the 1970s.
 He specializes in German idealism, the history and theory of skepticism and fundamental questions of a philosophy of freedom.
 At the center of his research is the attempt to demonstrate the topicality of Hegel's philosophy as a thinking of freedom.
 The main contributions to this are the articles on Hegel's strategy of including the core ideas of philosophical skepticism as the 'free' side of philosophy, an overall interpretation of one of Hegel's most influential work, the Elements of the Philosophy of Right, and a new biography of Hegel.
 He is currently working on outlines for a new history of philosophy.

 Klaus Vieweg's research and teaching visits have taken him to the University of Washington in Seattle, the Universities of Tübingen, Heidelberg and Erlangen, the Hegel Archive at Ruhr University Bochum (Hegel Archive), Charles University in Prague, the University of Pisa, the Universities of Siena and Turin, the University of Vienna, Monash University in Melbourne, Mexico City, Medellín, Naples, Tokyo, Kyoto, Rome, Fudan University and East China University in Shanghai.
 He has traveled to Chile several times and taught as Johann Gottfried Herder Professor at the Pontifical Catholic University of Valparaíso (PUCV, 2022) and at the Pontifical Catholic University of Santiago de Chile.

 A number of Vieweg's books have been translated into several languages, including Korean and Portuguese as well as English, Italian, Spanish and Chinese.